 - Includes Garrett 2 Year Warranty

-No matter where you look, you’re never going to find a better beginner-level gold metal detector then the Fisher Gold Bug Pro.
-This brand has redefined gold prospecting by introducing new functions, great depths, and Target ID, all of which are available reasonable prices.
+No matter where you look, you’re never going to find a better beginner-level gold metal detector than the Fisher Gold Bug Pro.
+This brand has redefined gold prospecting by introducing new functions, great depths, and Target ID, all of which are available at reasonable prices.

 Being priced at $549, the Gold Bug Pro is a relatively cheaper gold detector model.
 And in spite of that, it comes with a plethora of features that offer more bang for your buck when it comes to gold prospecting.
 Some of these features include automatic and manual ground balance, discrimination, and “all-metal” hunting modes, biaxial search coils, and a fast reaching speed that offers excellent target separation at incredible depths.